• Skip to primary navigation

 The curriculum stresses the interdependence of the biological, clinical, behavioral, and social sciences.

-Furthermore, emphasis will be on training physicians for primary care medicine, applying the distinctive osteopathic principles for the maintenance of health and treatment of disease.
+Furthermore, the emphasis will be on training physicians for primary care medicine, applying the distinctive osteopathic principles for maintaining health and treating disease.

 Lincoln Memorial University-College of Osteopathic Medicine (LMU-DCOM) holds accreditation from the Commission on Osteopathic College Accreditation (COCA) to offer an academic program leading to the Doctor of Osteopathic Medicine (D.O.) degree.